Works of Elizabeth Murray: Beggars at the church door at Rome

 Beggars at the church door at Rome depicts a varied group of beggars.
 In the background is the front door to a church, which features a prominent I.H.S. monogram in the centre and an edict on the right side.
 The main character in the scene is a tall man with curly black hair and expressive eyes who is extending his arm with a hat, to symbolise that he is asking for alms.
 To his left is a family, made up of a woman who is hugging a half-naked child wrapped in a cloak, and a barefoot girl also with a cloak who is sitting at the woman's feet.
 To the beggar's right is another group of people who are very different from the family: an old woman holding a rosary and looking compassionately at a half-naked man, and behind her a heavily-adorned Romani girl, whose depiction shows the Victorian delicacy with which Murray painted small details.

-This painting demonstrate's Murrays admiration of Murillo, whose influence is visible in how Murray painted the injured young man using foreshortening, showing his back and hiding his face.
+The watercolour demonstrate's Murrays admiration of Murillo, whose influence is visible in how Murray painted the injured young man using foreshortening, showing his back and hiding his face.
 The old woman's headdress is also reminiscent of Murillo's Dolarosa paintings.

 Beggars at the church door at Rome is also composed around a vertical axis, in this case the man who is asking for alms; however, there is also a diagonal axis created by the Romani girl and the mother with her son.
 Another diagonal line is created by the young beggar on the ground, whose cane is parallel to one of his legs.

-This painting is different from Murray's usual works because, although Murray was careful with the painting's composition, it was a collective portrait.
+This work is different from Murray's usual works because, although Murray was careful with the painting's composition, it was a collective portrait.

-The painting was also reprinted in The Illustrated London News, in an issue published on 9 April 1859.
+The watercolour was translated into a wood-engraving by William Luson Thomas which appeared in the Illustrated London News, in an issue published on 9 April 1859.